virtual-labs/exp-distance-and-connectivity-iiith/experiment/procedure.md

 1. Select two points on the image grid by doing mouse click on red and green squares which highlight your select location.

-2. Select distance metric from using ¡°select type of distance¡± option
+2. Select distance metric from using "select type of distance" option

-3. Select ¡°run¡± option to see the distance between two selected points w.r.t to the given distance metrics
+3. Select "run" option to see the distance between two selected points w.r.t to the given distance metrics

 4. Select different distance and connectivity type to observe change in the computed distance.